The Peles Castle has often been dubbed as one of the most stunning and most impressive castles in Romania – and even in Europe.

 - Libyan leader Muammar Gaddafi

 - and Palestinian political leader Yasser Arafat.

-Today, the castle-museum is owned by Michael I of Romania and administrated by the Romanian Culture Ministry.
+Today, the castle-museum is owned by Romanian royal family and administrated by the Romanian Culture Ministry.

 2. Outstanding Architecture and Design